ehaka/lie-algebra-gradings/README.md

 # Lie algebra gradings

 This is a companion repository to the paper Gradings for nilpotent Lie algebras by Eero Hakavuori, Ville Kivioja, Terhi Moisala, and Francesca Tripaldi.
-The repository contains an implementation of the computation of stratifications, maximal gradings, and the enumeration of gradings for Lie algebras.
+The repository contains an implementation of the construction of stratifications, maximal gradings, and the enumeration of gradings for Lie algebras.
 It also includes a study of gradings for the nilpotent Lie algebra classifications of Cicalò-de Graaf-Schneider up to dimension 6 and Gong for dimension 7.

 ## Usage